mlswg/mls-protocol/draft-ietf-mls-protocol.md

 The sender of a Remove message generates it as as follows:

+* Blank the path from the removed leaf to the root node
 * Generate a fresh leaf key pair
-* Compute its direct path in the current ratchet tree, starting from the removed leaf
+* Compute its direct path in the current ratchet tree, starting from the sender's leaf

 A member receiving a Remove message first verifies the signature on the message.
 The member then updates its state as follows:

-* Update the ratchet tree by replacing nodes in the direct path from the removed leaf using the information in the Remove message
 * Update the ratchet tree by setting to blank all nodes in the direct path of the removed leaf, and also setting the root node to blank
+* Update the ratchet tree by replacing nodes in the direct path from the sender's leaf using the information in the Remove message
 * Truncate the tree such that the rightmost non-blank leaf is the last node of the tree

-Note that, in step 4, there must be at least one non-null element in the tree, since any valid GroupState must have the current member in the tree and self-removal is prohibited.
-The same reasoning justifies the existence of a non-blank leaf in the ratchet tree in step 5.
+Note that there must be at least one non-null element in the tree, since any valid GroupState must have the current member in the tree and self-removal is prohibited

 The update secret resulting from this change is the path secret computed for the root node of the ratchet tree in the first step.